wooorm/trim-lines/readme.md

 [![Downloads][downloads-badge]][downloads]
 [![Size][size-badge]][size]

-Remove spaces and tabs around line breaks.
+Remove initial and final spaces and tabs around line endings in a value.

 ## Contents